TekWizely/my-alternatives/README.md

 # My-Alternatives<br/>(hacking update-alternatives to make local changes)
 [![MIT license](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/tekwizely/pre-commit-golang/blob/master/LICENSE)

-My-Alternatives is a light-weight wrapper over _udpate-alternatives_, using it to make changes to user-level configurations.
+My-Alternatives is a light-weight wrapper over _update-alternatives_, using it to make changes to user-level configurations.

 With my-alternatives, configuring custom alternatives is as easy as: